bigcommerce/dev-docs/docs/api-docs/orders/order-refunds.md

 **Will a refunded item be returned to inventory?**

 No, items refunded via API will not be returned to inventory.
-You can either update the inventory on the [product directly](# update product link) or use the [Control Panel](https://support.bigcommerce.com/s/article/Inventory-Tracking#levels) to change the inventory.
+You can either update the inventory directly on the product's page or use the [Control Panel](https://support.bigcommerce.com/s/article/Inventory-Tracking#levels) to change the inventory.

 ## Troubleshooting